-Published on Jun 18, 2019
+Published on 6/18/19

-What is cannabis hash?
+What is Cannabis Hash?

-What is the history of hashish?
+What is the History of Hashish?

 As global trade began to flourish, and routes such as the Silk Road and the Spice Route began to solidify the link between East and West, cannabis hash started to show up in new corners of the world.
 Western doctors used it as a type of cure-all to address anything from depression, general aches and pains, malaria and diarrhea, to muscle spasms, migraines and insomnia.
 A group of distinguished writers and philosophers in 19th Century Paris (Dumas, Balzac, Baudelaire, Hugo, etc.) formed the Club des Hashischins and embraced hashish as a mind-expanding, creative intoxicant.

-Fast-forward to the 1960s and 70s when the parts of the Middle East and India where hashish was cheap and readily available and became popular with Western travelers on the hippie trail ready to, "Be Here Now."
+Fast-forward to the 1960s and 1970s, when parts of the Middle East and India where hashish was cheap and readily available and became popular with Western travelers on the hippie trail ready to, "Be Here Now."
 These days, hash remains popular in Europe because compared to weed, it's easier to transport, it has excellent durative strength and the E.U. is very close to hash-producing regions like Morocco.

-How is hash made?
+How is Hash Made?

-What is kief?
+What is Kief?

 Kief (most likely known as such due to its similarity to "kif" - see above) is the substance made up of the exotic crystals that you see on cannabis flowers.
-Those crystals - or trichomes - produce hundreds of known cannabinoids including tetrahydrocannabinol (THC), which is the main psychoactive component of cannabis.
+Those crystals - or trichomes - produce hundreds of known and well-studied cannabinoids including tetrahydrocannabinol (THC), which is the main psychoactive component of cannabis.
 If you don't want to make hash, you can just smoke the kief, use it to make butter, etc. The heat from the liquid will activate the cannabinoids.
 Plants can also be dried for extended periods of time and then rubbed with fabric to extract the alluring resin from the cannabis flowers.
 Kief is not only your all-purpose cannabis concentrate; it is the OG of cannabis concentrates.

-Another way to produce hash is to make "Bubble Hash," a type of hashish made using ice water.
-To start, cannabis flowers are submerged in the ice water and frozen.
-Once frozen, they are separated from the flowers and filtered using mesh bags or screens.
-When it's dried, the result is a substance known as bubble hash and can reach THC levels of 70% to 80%.
-Pretty basic, right?
-Right.
+Last but certainly not least, we have what is perhaps the most complicated form of hash making these is today.
 And that is probably why more advanced techniques like Butane Hash Oil (BHO) are gaining in popularity.
-BHO uses butane as a solvent to release the THC and the result is an oil that is a very pure form of hash that normally has a higher concentrate of THC than bubble hash.
+BHO uses butane as a solvent to release the THC and the result is an oil that is a very pure form of hash that normally has a higher concentration of THC than bubble hash.
 BHO is also used to produce forms of hashish concentrates such as wax and shatter, which are growing in popularity with users on the daily!

 The key to smoking hash is heat.
 While there are numerous forms of hash out there, almost all of them require the same thing: high heat.
 Pipes and hookahs are the most popular means because they allow the user to sprinkle a bit of hashish on top of flower, or if using a screen, smoke the hash by itself.
 Outside of the United States where tobacco use is more common, hashish is usually rolled into a tobacco cigarette and smoked.
-Smoking joints with weed and hash is possible but remember that the weed will burn more rapidly and you might lose the integrity of your spliff.
+Smoking joints with weed and hash is possible, but remember that the weed will burn more rapidly and you might lose the integrity of your spliff.